 A team shall perform process hazard analyses with expertise in engineering and process operations, including at least one worker with experience and knowledge specific to the process being evaluated and one member who knows the specific process hazard analysis methods being used.

-How often should analyses be performed?
+How often should we perform analyses?

 Every five years after completion of the initial process hazard analysis, the analysis shall be updated and revalidated by the qualified team to assure that the existing analysis is consistent with the current process.